nathanmandell99/learning/README.md

 `python manage.py runserver` is sufficient to run the project on the Django dev server.
 It can then be accessed from localhost:8000, the same as previous projects in the course.

-# Additional Information

-I previously indicated that the sidebar for the course page was adapted from w3schools, but I am reiterating it here.
-The citation and link to the original is accessible in `styles.css`.
-If this is not acceptable, I will gladly refactor the navbar for the course page, and apologize if that is the case.
-I do not see this as being a substantial or essential part of the project.